whokilleddb/funcshenanigans/README.md

 }
 ```

 Its a very easy to understand function.
-First, when an exception is occured, we check if it originates from the page containing the `fluctuate()` function and is of the type `EXCEPTION_ACCESS_VIOLATION` .
+First, when an exception is occurred, we check if it originates from the page containing the `fluctuate()` function and is of the type `EXCEPTION_ACCESS_VIOLATION` .
 If not, we return a `EXCEPTION_CONTINUE_SEARCH`.

 However, if these conditions are satisfied, we proceed to use `VirtualProtect()` to make it writeable and use `WriteProcessMemory` to overwrite the function code with our shellcode.
 Finally, we mark the page as executable and return the flow of execution back to the program with `EXCEPTION_CONTINUE_EXECUTION`.

 So just to put it everything together:
 - We register a VEH to handle the exception we would throw in the future
-- We make the page contaning the code of `fluctuate()` as RW, encrypt it and then again change the memory permissions to `PAGE_NOACCESS`
+- We make the page containing the code of `fluctuate()` as RW, encrypt it and then again change the memory permissions to `PAGE_NOACCESS`
 - Calling `fluctuate()` now causes an access `ACCESS VIOLATION` exception
 - Our VEH verifies the exception was raise within the page bounds and is of the right type
-- It then marks the page as RW, writes our shellcode to it, marks the page as executable, and continues excecution like nothing happened
+- It then marks the page as RW, writes our shellcode to it, marks the page as executable, and continues execution like nothing happened
 - Profit!

 With everything put together, it should look something like this: